 An undergraduate major in psychology is a strong foundation that can prepare you for a wide variety of career options, from academia to medicine to politics and everything in between.
-Some of the most unique aspects of the Dietrich School's undergraduate degree program include the fact that students can begin conducting research with a faculty mentor as early as the spring term of their first year.
+Some of the most unique aspects of the Dietrich School's undergraduate degree program include the fact that students can begin conducting research with a faculty mentor as early as the spring term of their first year through the First Experiences in Research.
 Other distinctions of our department include:

-- Psychology Panther Club and Psi Chi provide a social connection and exploration of psychology beyond the classroom
+- Psychology Panther Club and Psi Chi International Honors Society provide a social connection and exploration of psychology beyond the classroom.

 "I am lucky to have Assistant Professor Melissa Libertus as my research mentor because she gets to know each student in the lab and makes an effort to see us whether in lab meetings or one-on-ones or just popping into the lab.
 Dr. Libertus was the one who encouraged me to make SFON my own independent project and to apply for the Summer Undergraduate Research Award.
 She has also presented multiple opportunities to me such as presenting at a psychology conference, something I never would have imagined myself doing as an undergraduate."